Prof. Taina Pihlajaniemi. M.D., Ph.D.

 Ritva Heljasvaara, Ph.D.
 (University of Oulu, Academy of Finland and University of Bergen, Norway)

 Mika Kaakinen, Ph.D.
-(Academy of Finland and Biocenter Oulu)
+(Biocenter Oulu, Academy of Finland and University of Oulu)

 Sanna-Maria Karppinen, Ph.D.
-(Academy of Finland) until July
+(Academy of Finland), leave of absence until May 2017

 Heli Ruotsalainen, Ph.D.
 (Academy of Finland and University of Oulu)